 I like to call this fresh venison sausage my “A Zone” sausage.
-It’s a California inside joke, as the state, in its infinite wisdom, makes us hunt blacktail deer in the Coastal Range mountains in August, when temperatures can soar beyond 100 degrees.
-But once you get the meat cooled down and ready to cook with, you happen to be blessed with summer’s ingredients.
+It’s a California inside joke, as the state, in its infinite wisdom, makes us hunt blacktail deer in the Coastal Range mountains in August, when temperatures can soar beyond 100°F. The bright side?
+Once you get the meat cooled down and ready to cook with, you happen to be blessed with summer’s ingredients.

 No juniper, rosemary or winter flavors here.
 No sir.
 This sausage is all about our Mediterranean summers: Fresh garlic, lemon zest, white wine — and lots of fresh basil.